 There is a body of spiritual teachings given by a Swiss woman named Beatrice Brunner, in which a spiritual being named Lene often spoke.
 Regarding the being we call God, Lene said: “I am unable to give you any orientation, because you human beings lack the concepts to understand it.
 Even spirit beings in the world beyond have difficulties in comprehending and understanding the person of God.”

 The Pathwork Guide says we are closer to understanding God when we acknowledge we really don’t understand God.
-So perhaps we can go with the Guide’s description of God as being “life and life force.”
+Perhaps we can go with the Guide’s description of God as being “life and life force.”
 It’s a bit vague, but then also broad enough to capture the essence of the one who enlivens and governs all things.

 For now, let’s consider there was a time when God was the only thing in existence.
 And that God’s existence far exceeded—as it still does—the limits of our comprehension.